Accessibility on board

 The ferries have a ramp that can be hoisted up and down, but at low tide the ramp can be very steep and can pose a problem for prams and wheelchairs.
 The crew will be of assistance for boarding and disembarking.

-You may wheel the wheelchair/pram on board, but apart from Rådhusbrygge 4, none of the quays are particularly well adapted.
-There are mobile ramps that are used as required, but in the case of extremely low or high tides, boarding and disembarking can be difficult.
-At some of the islands, in particular Gressholmen, there are only paths as well, and it is thus not particularly well-suited for prams and wheelchairs.
+You may wheel the wheelchair/pram on board and to the quays on the islands, but in the case of extremely low or high tides, boarding and disembarking can be difficult.
+On some of the islands, in particular Gressholmen, there are only footpaths, and they are thus not particularly well-suited for prams and wheelchairs.

 We are constantly working to make information accessible to everyone who travels with us.